NDLANO/frontend-packages/packages/core/README.md

 # ndla-core

 ndla-core contains common styling for all NDLA components.
-It includes all global variables for stuff like typography, colors, etc.
+It includes all global variables for stuff like typography, colors, etc

 ## Installation